Over two billion users log in to YouTube every month.

 How to promote your playlists?
 They usually don’t rank in YouTube search.
 But you can use end screens in your videos to direct viewers to related videos on your channel.
 It’s a great way to extend session length.

 You can even add videos by other channels in your playlists, where relevant.
-If a viewer likes watching them and were directed through your video, then it increases the session length of the user.
+If a viewer likes watching them and was directed through your video, then it increases the session length of the user.
 So it will help your videos to rank higher.

 8. Get Traffic From The Big Search Daddy